 Share On Social!

-In the U.S., certain local, state governments have declared state-lockdowns and stay-in-place quarantines — efforts geared at limiting the spread of COVID-19.
-Across the world, the number of confirmed cases is also on the rise.
-The U.S. has seen thousands of new cases in the past few weeks alone.
+In the U.S., certain local, state governments declared lock-downs and stay-in-place quarantines — efforts geared at limiting the spread of the novel COVID-19.
+Then lock-downs reopened, then locked down again as cases rose.

 Original post published 3/5/20:

 Late last year, a new virus began spreading throughout China — this illness, now known as COVID-19 (often called coronavirus), has spread throughout the world.

 It is present on almost every continent, and the number of afflicted continues to rise, including Latinos and Hispanics.
 Still, while medical experts say the current coronavirus is a serious concern, they also note that it is something that can and will be managed with direct intervention.

 “This epidemic can be pushed back but only with a coordinated and comprehensive approach that engages the entire machinery of government,” The World Health Organization (WHO) Director-General Tedros Adhanom Ghebreyesus said in a recent press conference.
 “We’re calling on every country to act with speed, scale, and clear-minded determination.”